felixbrock/lemon-agent/README.md

 - Return the repositories of a user: github-user-repos
 - Invite a user to an organisation: github-user-org-invite
 - Return the repositories of an organisation: github-org-repos-get
+- Get the top growing starred repositories of a user: github-user-get-star-growth

 ### Notion